 - Chickpea & Cauliflower Tomato Stew (pictured above)

 3. Riced: Cauliflower rice is a mainstay in my kitchen.
 Simply pulse your cauliflower (cores and all!) in a food processor until it has a rice-like texture.
 Then, lightly sauté it for a few minutes, and you’ll have a fantastic base for bowls, stir-fries, or curries!

 - Cauliflower Rice Burrito Bowl

 Check out the cauliflower section of our recipe index!

-- Preheat the oven to 425°F and line a large baking sheet with parchment paper.
-Break the cauliflower into bite-sized florets.
-Toss with olive oil, salt, and pepper and spread evenly onto the baking sheet.
-Roast for 25 to 30 minutes or until browned around the edges.
+- Roast the cauliflower.
+Preheat the oven to 425°F and line a large baking sheet with parchment paper.
+Toss the cauliflower with drizzles of olive oil and pinches of salt and pepper and roast for 20 to 25 minutes, or until browned around the edges.

 - In a medium bowl, toss the arugula and roasted cauliflower with a drizzle with olive oil, a squeeze of lemon, and a pinch of salt.
 Spread onto a platter and drizzle ⅓ of the tahini sauce on top.
 Sprinkle on the lentils, the pickled onions, pine nuts, apricots, and olives.
 Drizzle with the remaining tahini dressing (or as much as you like) and top with microgreens, if using.
 Season to taste and serve.